ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 1. Click **Review** and inspect your choices.
 1. Click **Authorize**.

 ## Creating authorization for customer-managed encryption from the CLI
 {: #file-s2s-auth-encryption-cli}
 {: cli}

-Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the File service to interact with one or both Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
+Log in to your account.
+Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the File Storage Service to interact with your instance of one or both Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
 The source service is `is` with the `--source-resource-type share` and the target service is either `kms` or `hs-crypto`.
 The role that you need to assign is `Reader`.
-The following example creates an authorization policy between the File service and {{site.data.keyword.keymanagementserviceshort}}.
+The following example creates an authorization policy between the File Storage Service and {{site.data.keyword.keymanagementserviceshort}}.

 ```sh
 $ ibmcloud iam authorization-policy-create is kms Reader --source-resource-type share